avivbh1/arp_poisoning_mitm/README.md

 * Tricking them by convincing them you're the router (cache poisoning)

 ## Disadvantages - (will be solved in future)
-Cache poisoning do works alyways but sniffing Partially fails in some WIFI networks due to router playing as the main connector between the network partners (settings)
+Cache poisoning do works alyways, but sniffing the packets after the poisoning Partially fails in some WIFI networks due to router playing as the main connector between the network partners (settings)

 ### learning pruposes only